Pokémon X / Y and Many More Games Are Finally Working!

 Wait, How Long Until This Starts Playing Sound?

 In order to start seeing results, wwylele needed to emulate the ways that the 3DS communicates with the DSP chip, such as Memory Mapped IO, hardware interrupts, and Direct Memory Access.
-The first two are a piece of cake to recreate when compared to DMA.
-There are straightfoward test cases one can write and run on a real 3DS to verify how the 3DS and TeakLite DSP respond and recreate this in Teakra, and after a month of work, wwylele got them both functional.
+The first two are a piece of cake to recreate compared to DMA.
+There are straightforward test cases one can write and run on a real 3DS to verify how the 3DS and TeakLite DSP communicate and recreate this in Teakra, and after a month of work, wwylele got them both functional.
 But DMA poses a unique challenge, as DMA enables the DSP to do direct memory to memory transfers, independent of what the CPU is doing, making it really hard to figure out how it works!
-To add to the trouble, DMA is the least documented feature on GBATek, meaning so there is nothing one can study to get an understanding of how the TeakLite does DMA transfers.
+To add to the trouble, DMA is the least documented feature on GBATek, meaning there is nothing one can study to get an understanding of how the TeakLite does DMA transfers.

-Even worse, the games exhibited the same behavior from before HLE audio was added to Citra, implying that the games weren’t detecting that anything was working at all.
+Even worse, the games exhibited the same behavior as before HLE audio was added to Citra, implying that the games weren’t detecting that anything was working at all.
 After spending a few weeks fiddling around with the code, and trying to rule out that it wasn’t playing audio because of some bug in the existing code, wwylele reaffirmed what he always knew.
 When it comes to writing an LLE DSP emulator, it’s all or nothing.
 Either all of your code works, or absolutely nothing happens.
 Time to work on DMA.

 The end of November rolls around with no news about DSP LLE, and wwylele is working tirelessly to fix many other core issues, including fixing issues with how Citra handled memory that prevented many cheat codes from working properly (but more on that in another blog post!)
-Out of nowhere, there’s new progress on DMA. wwylele worked out some extra details about the different patterns that the DMA can use to copy memory and things started taking off from there.
+Out of nowhere, there’s new progress on DMA. wwylele worked out some extra details about the different patterns that the DMA can use to copy memory, and things started taking off from there.
 The next day, he noticed an oversight in his simple DMA approach, which ended up causing the DMA to copy data to the program region in memory instead of the data region!
 Now that data was going to the right spot, it was much easier to debug.

 And with a few more fixes…